- Beach Escapes

 Sailing through these islands, you will reach the fruitful lands in the Red River Delta, where you will be able to observe the daily life of the villagers, who work in the paddy fields and farm with water buffaloes.
 Later, you will enjoy a special dinner on board while the sun is setting and the night is coming.
 After that, go to your cozy cabin to rest.

 Halong bay – Hanoi – Flight to Danang/ Hoi AnDay 4

 After waking up, you will enjoy breakfast or brunch on board, as the bay reveals itself to us and offers an unforgettable experience.
 From this moment, you will have leisure time to relax until you go ashore.

 When you are on solid ground, you will get transferred to Hanoi’s airport to take a short flight to Da Nang.

 Upon arrival Da Nang Airport you will be picked up by your private guide and then driven towards the beautiful ancient town of Hoi An.
 Check in to your hotel room.
-Then evening is yours at leisure.
+Then the evening will be yours at leisure.

 Overnight in Hoi An

 Hoi An – Walking tour of the Ancient townDay 5

 After having breakfast in the hotel, you will start your day in the ancient town of Hoi An, a beautiful place that once was an important commercial port to where Chinese, Japanese and European merchants used to come to trade their goods.
 This makes Hoi An a town that clusters a cultural legacy similar to much bigger and populated cities.
 After some time being forgotten, this town has come back as an important tourist destination and in 1999 it was listed as a World Heritage Site.
 Fortunately, its architecture and lifestyle haven’t really changed from those in the past.